DanielaSfregola/twitter4s/README.md

 [TwitterRestClient](http://danielasfregola.github.io/twitter4s/1.1/api/index.html#com.danielasfregola.twitter4s.TwitterRestClient) is the client for the REST endpoints offered by the Twitter REST Api.

-Once you have configured your consumer and access token, you can initialize an instance of `TwitterRestClient` as following:
+Once you have configured your consumer and access token, you can initialize an instance of `TwitterRestClient` as follows:
 ```
 import com.danielasfregola.twitter4s.TwitterRestClient